jreades/flip/README.md

   -n NAME, --name NAME  The name of the talk, for multi-line separate with \n -s SERVER, --server SERVER
-                        Where to access the Reveal.js slides -d, --exportdeck      Skip export of the slide deck to PNG (useful when you are mucking about with the audio and output).
+                        Where to access the Reveal.js slides -d, --exportdeck      Export the slide deck to PNG (turning this option off is useful when you are mucking about with the audio and output).
-  -a, --exportaudio     Skip export of the audio files to M4A (useful when you are mucking about with the audio and output).
+  -a, --exportaudio     Export the audio source to M4A (turning this option off is useful when you are mucking about with the stills and output).
   -f, --force           Force generation of video even if number of slides and audio segments doesn't match.
-  -q, --quick           Quick generation (assumes MP4 segments haven't changed).
+  -q, --quick           Quick (re)generation (assumes MP4 segments haven't changed).
 ```

 ### Exporting Stills